 Hepatitis means inflammation of the liver.
 The liver is a vital organ that processes nutrients, filters the blood and fights infections.
 When the liver is inflamed or damaged, its function can be affected.
 Hepatitis is often caused by a virus.
-In the United States, the most common types of viral hepatitis are hepatitis A, hepatitis B, and hepatitis C.
+In the U.S., the most common types of viral hepatitis are hepatitis A, hepatitis B and hepatitis C.

 Hepatitis C can cause an acute or a chronic (persistent) infection.
 No vaccine is available.
-One of the most remarkable medical advances in last decade has been the development of highly efficacious and safe treatment of hepatitis C, with cure rates approaching 100% and duration of treatment of only 2-3 months.
+One of the most remarkable medical advances in last decade has been the development of highly effective, safe treatment of hepatitis C, with cure rates approaching 100% and duration of treatment of only two to three months.